Abhinav210310453045/Movie_Reccomender_system/README.md

 ## Contact

-For any inquiries or feedback, please contact 2021uee0125@iitjammu.ac.in
+For any queriess or feedback, please contact 2021uee0125@iitjammu.ac.in

-Happy movie watching!